GOLDEN THREAD FAIRYTALE PLAYERS PRESENT

 “Golden Thread has quickly become a favorite presenter of family programs at San Francisco Public Library.” —Family Engagement Services, San Francisco Public Library

-“The program was excellent.
-It definitely broadened their perception of cultures.
-The students enjoyed the ingenious way the actors changed their parts.
+“The students enjoyed the ingenious way the actors changed their parts.
 The kids went around mimicking the actors for days.” —Teacher, Hawes Elementary

 “I’m so happy these kids are getting such wonderful exposure to Middle Eastern culture, and especially getting to hear the Palestinian voice.
 And to end it with one of my family’s favorite Fairuz songs was the cherry on top!” —Parent, Berkwood Hedge School